actoron/jadex/docs/mkdocs-ng/docs/faq/faq.md

 ```

 ### Parameters do not get passed in service calls, instead, they are null
 If you pass an instance of a custom class in a service call, it may happen that the target service implementation receives ```null``` instead of the correct value.
-When that happens, check if your class follows the JavaBean specification as described in [Remote Communication - Custom Classes](../remote/remote/#serialization).
+When that happens, check if your class follows the JavaBean specification or uses annotations as described in [Remote Communication - Serialization](../remote/remote/#serialization).

 ### How can the environment of a Jadex MAS be programmed?
 If distribution is needed we used the approach of a separate environment.
 The environment holds the global state permits tasks, actions and processes being executed.
 See the environment user guide for details.